shroomjaks/rules.lozarth.json/README.md

 LMAOBOX (Cheater)
 Fuck Nemo
 braaap
-GNU PFP Bots (no real name, hard to detect due to slight profile picture size variation and no other identifiable features) doctor sex
+GNU PFP Bots (no real name, hard to detect due to slight pfp size difference and no other markable features) doctor sex

 ### Contact